 With The Avengers (2012), Marvel conducted a unique experiment.
 Plots building up to this had been threaded throughout films since 2008.
 It brought these strands together and united all of the superheroes that Marvel had created on screen at that time to battle as a team.
 It was a huge success.
 Marvel and director Joss Whedon went on to do the same with Avengers: Age of Ultron (2015).
 Avengers: Infinity War was the third of Marvel’s Avengers films.

 The pitch that Avengers: Infinity War came with was that it united all of Marvel’s screen superheroes to date on screen.
-(Almost all – strangely absent from the line-up is Hawkeye and one of the more recently introduced Ant Man, although, as is explained in Ant-Man and the Wasp (2018) released two months later, this was because Scott Lang was on home detention).
+(Almost all – strangely absent from the line-up is Hawkeye and one of the more recently introduced Ant Man, although, as is explained in Ant-Man and the Wasp (2018) released two months later, this was because Scott Lang was on home detention and this becomes a set up for his playing a key role in the sequel).
 The upshot of this is that we end up with a massive cast list involving some thirty plus ongoing characters.
 This presents some problems in giving all of the characters screen time and the plot does a very busy juggle between numerous locations – New York City, Scotland, Wakanda, aboard one of Thanos’s spaceship, aboard the Guardians’ ship and several different planetary locations – as The Avengers are thrown together in different combinations.

 The size and busyness of the plot has its disadvantages.
 One of these is that it is constantly spinning from location to location and team-up to team-up such that it all starts to blur together.
 It does well in the early sections in New York where the Russo Brothers borrow a leaf from Joss Whedon and have the heroes trading quips over The Hulk’s failure to transform, Dr Strange’s gravitas, Tom Holland’s chirpy Spider-Man turning up in the middle of action and he and Iron Man tossing off lines about rescuing ‘the wizard’, or in the scenes aboard the Guardians’ ship where Chris Pratt feels that he has to compete with Thor.